Indy 500 (1977 video game)

 Indy 500 is a 1977 racing video game developed by Atari, Inc. for its Video Computer System (later known as the Atari 2600).
 It is themed around the Indianapolis 500, and is based on Atari's earlier 8-player arcade game, Indy 800.

 Indy 500 was one of the nine launch titles offered when the Atari 2600 went on sale in September 1977.
 Sears Tele-Games later re-released it as Race.
 Included with each game was a set of two driving controllers, which were identical in appearance to the 2600 paddle controller but could rotate indefinitely in either direction, among other differences.
+The game was once again renamed to Race 500 in the 2022 compilation, Atari 50.

 Gameplay

 Though the packaging material claims it to have fourteen games, this number treats each of the various tracks as a "game".
 There are actually only three unique game modes, which are as follows.
 Each can be played with one or two players, and with either a time limit or a score limit.